Apply to this program through a central application. Review the sections below before you begin.

 - What professional goals do you hope this degree will help you achieve?

-- Admission to the graduate program is competitive and acceptance decisions will begin in early February.
+- Acceptance decisions for fall semester will begin in early February.
 All application materials must be submitted by February 1.

 - Meeting the above entrance requirements does not guarantee admission to the Master of Arts in Communication.
 The decision to accept a graduate student is competitive and complex.
 It is based on multiple factors, only one of which is meeting the entrance requirements listed above.